-Alexander Gershner, a Manager with StoneTurn, has experience providing forensic accounting, corporate investigation, compliance controls and monitoring, dispute consulting and financial statement audit services.
+Alexander Gershner, a Managing Director with StoneTurn, has experience providing forensic accounting, corporate investigation, compliance controls and monitoring, dispute consulting and financial statement audit services.

 Alexander has advised corporate clients and counsel on matters involving asset misappropriation, claims of fraudulent misrepresentation, breach of contract, improper revenue recognition, fraudulent conveyance, audit malpractice, alter ego, post-acquisition disputes, and interpretation and application of Generally Accepted Accounting Principles (“GAAP”), among other complex litigation matters.
 This experience includes forensic analysis; preparation of expert reports; calculation of damages; assisting counsel in deposition and testimony preparation; and performing investigatory procedures to uncover, quantify and remediate acts of misconduct.

 He has worked with clients in the U.S., U.K. and Asia across a range of industries, including financial services, real estate, public sector, healthcare, retail, consumer products, construction, media and entertainment, and the arts.

 Prior to joining StoneTurn, Alexander was with the Global Forensic and Dispute Services practice of Alvarez & Marsal.
 He began his career at PricewaterhouseCoopers (“PwC”) in the Banking and Capital Markets Group of its Assurance practice.